Etanarvazac/blocktopograph/README.md

 ## Wiki
 Reasonable wiki-suggestions are welcome; comments should be sufficient for most parts of this project.

-## LICENSE
+## License Information
-License: **AGPL v.3**
+**License:** AGPL v.3

-Direct consequences: all public distributed changes in the source-code are required to be disclosed, including their source-code.
+**Direct consequences:** All public distributed changes in the source-code are required to be disclosed, including their source-code.

 *Full license can be found in the [**LICENSE**](LICENSE) file in the root folder of this repository.*

-NOTE: Please retain the attribution to *Proto Lambda*, the original author and maintainer of the official app, and later significant contributors (See [CONTRIBUTORS.md](CONTRIBUTORS.md)) out of respect for their work towards this software.

-LICENSE-head:
+**Attributions Required:**
+You must have a attribution to every significant contributor to this project.
+This includes but is not limited to:
+*Proto Lambda:* The original author.
+*MithrilMania:* The maintainer of the original (and official) app.
+*Others:* Anyone else who made a contribution.
+A full list can be found in [CONTRIBUTORS.md](CONTRIBUTORS.md) out of respect for their work on this software

+*License-head:*

     Blocktopograph -- Blocktopograph is a fan-made app for MCPE, it includes a top-down world viewer and a NBT editor.
     Copyright (C) 2016 Proto Lambda